Mary-Anyaegbu/Using-Healthcare-Data-Analytics-to-Improve-Hospital-Efficiency-and-Cost-Management/README.md

 ![Data_modelling](Images/Data_modelling.png)

 ### Calculated Fields and DAX Measures
 A blank table was set up to store DAX measures, and key performance indicators (KPIs) were calculated using DAX.
+The data was analysed with Pivot Tables and DAX Measures using Power Pivot.
 The following KPIs were developed:
 | KPI | Description |
 |-----|-------------|
 | Total Billing Amount | Sum of all charges billed to patients over a specific period; reflects overall hospital revenue from patient services |